pacna/sv-portal/SV.Edge/tests/README.md

-# Tests
+# SV Edge tests

-The tests folder for SV.Edge
+The tests directory for SV.Edge.Tests